 The BHS supports the work to correctly record the many bridleways and restricted byways that are currently omitted or recorded at a lower status (such as ridden routes recorded as footpath) as well as creating any new definitive routes.
 Many of its volunteers are strongly dedicated to the task and any more people who can contribute are welcome because it is very important to have all rights recorded as soon as possible.
-Unrecorded bridleways will be extinguished in 2031.
+Unrecorded bridleways will be extinguished in 2031.1

-This advice note is a brief overview of how to investigate a right that is not recorded or is under-recorded (on the Map at a lower status) and how to prepare an application for a Definitive Map Modification Order (DMMO) to correct the record.
+This advice note is a brief overview of how to investigate a right that is not recorded, or is under-recorded (on the Map at a lower status) and how to prepare an application for a Definitive Map Modification Order (DMMO) to correct the record.
 Alternative means of adding rights to the Definitive Map are also briefly described.
-It is only an introduction and those interested in making applications are encouraged to attend BHS Access training days or refer to the book 'Rights of Way - Restoring the Record' (Bucks and Wadey) available from the BHS bookshop.
+It is is only an introduction and those interested in making applications are encouraged to attend BHS Access training days or refer to the book 'Rights of Way - Restoring the Record' (Bucks and Wadey) available from the BHS bookshop.
 If an application results in a confirmed Modification Order, the rights will be added to the Definitive Map and Statement and preserved from extinguishment in 2031.

-Permitted routes or toll rides should not be agreed over a route that is known to have unrecorded rights (as bridleway or byway) because that may jeopardise the case for recording the rights, unless it is clear that the permission is for current use and postdates the period of at least twenty years when the route was used as if it was a right of way.
-A definitive route is preferable to one by permission because it is protected for ever, available to all and easily found because it appears on the latest Ordnance Survey maps.
-Any rights over routes where permitted or toll routes are proposed should be a priority for research to establish whether an application is viable.
+Permitted routes or toll rides should not be agreed over a route that is known to have unrecorded rights (as bridleway or byway) because that may jeopardise the case for recording the rights, unless it is clear that the permission is for current use and post-dates the period of at least twenty years when the route was used as if it was a right of way.
+A definitive route is preferable to one by permission because it is protected for ever, available to all andeasily found because it appears on the latest Ordnance Survey maps.

-&lt;sup>1 Countryside and Rights of Way Act 2000 Section 53, originally 1 January 2026 but extended in November 2023 to 2031.
-On 26 December 2024, the government announced its intention to repeal the cut-off but without a timescale or identified legislation to do so.
+1 Countryside and Rights of Way Act 2000 Section 53, originally 1 January 2026 but extended in November 2023 to 2031.
+On 26 December 2024, the government announced its intention to repeal the cut-off without a timescale or parliamentary means to do so.